 What are the risks of using acupuncture with infertility?

 There are minimal risks in using acupuncture for fertility treatment.
 The risk of miscarriage may increase if incorrect acupuncture points are used during pregnancy.
 This is one reason why those choosing to include acupuncture in their treatment regimen should only be treated by an acupuncturist who specializes in treating fertility disorders.
 Acupuncture is generally safe regardless of a person’s medical history.

 Acupuncture can be used to treat any type of fertility disorder including spasmed tubes.
 Spasmed tubes are often de-spasmed with acupuncture, though blocked tubes will not respond to acupuncture.
 Acupuncture is often combined with herbal remedies to treat elevated follicle stimulating hormone (FSH), repeated pregnancy loss, unexplained (idiopathic) infertility, luteal phase defect, hyperprolactinemia (when not caused by a prolactinoma), polycystic ovarian syndrome (PCOS) with annovulatory cycles and male factor including men affected with sperm-DNA-fragmentation.

 Is acupuncture a licensed profession?

--Article written by Dr. Mike Berkley on behalf of the APA.
-Dr. Berkley is an expert on acupuncture, herbal medicines and traditional medicine as means for treating infertility.
-Dr. Berkley practices at The Berkley Center for Reproductive Wellness.
+1. Dr. Mike Berkley for APA.
+Dr. Berkley is an expert in acupuncture, medicinal herbs and traditional medicine as a means to treat infertility.